Agencies view encryption as an essential tool to protect data as it’s transmitted across networks and at rest in storage.

 Here are more best practices to follow:

 Only users, administrators, devices or services with the need to know should have access to each key.
-With agencies using anywhere from hundreds to hundreds of thousands of keys, that can be tricky, especially because needs change over time.
+With agencies using anywhere from hundreds to hundreds of thousands of encryption keys, that can be tricky, especially because needs change over time.
 For example, when one user requires access to a particular encryption key for daily use but forgets the credentials for the key or unexpectedly leaves the agency, what happens?
 In that case, no one would be able to access the data and systems protected by that key.
 Giving more than one person the key solves the problem.

 On the other hand, if more than one administrator has unlimited access to encryption keys, the risk of abuse rises.
 An unethical user could steal keys from storage and backup, then use those keys to obtain data and enter systems without authorization.
 Even worse, an attacker who compromises an administrator account might be able to access not one but many encryption keys, and use them to cause a major incident.